pishleback/Algebraeon/README.md

  - Splitting fields of algebraic number fields.
  - Galois groups of algebraic number fields.
  - P-adic root approximation and arithmetic.

+## Stability
+Algebraeon is still in an early experimental stage of development and as such the API will be unstable.